4862837083/CarND-LaneLines-P1/writeup.md

 One potential shortcoming would be the lane line detection is not very stable in a video.

-Another shortcoming could be when the car is turning.
-This pipeline is easy to be affected by noises(light, tree, cars, etc)
+Another shortcoming could be this pipeline is easy to be affected by noises(light, tree, cars, etc)